GilvanTWS/GilvanTWS/README.md

 <h2 align="left">Hi there!
-I'm Gilvan — a Computer Science student and aspiring software developer, constantly learning, building, and improving.</h2>
+I'm Gilvan — a Computer Science student and aspiring software developer, constantly learning and building.</h2>

 ###